UNECE HLG-MOS Open-Source Software Charter for Official Statistics

 Statement

-We invest in promoting new developments or improvements on our open source software within the official statistics community and where applicable in a wider context.
+We invest in promoting new developments or improvements of our open source software within the official statistics community, and where applicable in a wider context.

 Rationale

-Re-use of generic software is not going to happen if no one knows what can be re-used.
-On the other hand it is difficult to know beforehand what the value of our software is for others.
-The only way out is to communicate, even if we have no clue if it is usable in a wider context.
-We advertise our software in an honest, brief way, mentioning its core functionality.
-Let the public know our plans for new developments and improvements and be open for suggestions for improvements.
+Reuse of generic software will not happen if no one knows what can be reused.
+On the other hand, it is difficult to know beforehand what the value of our software is for others.
+The only way forward is to communicate, even if we have no idea whether it can be used in a wider context.
+We promote our software in an honest and concise way, mentioning its core functionality.
+We let the public know our plans for new developments and improvements and are open to suggestions for improvements.

 Implications

 This means working together on communication facilities targeted at the open source community.
-A community-driven approach of sharing knowledge, possible OS building blocks and its application in the statistical production should be the preference instead of centrally maintained repositories.
-A centrally maintained repository of software tools can become outdated soon and collecting information from the community could be a big effort.
-Therefore, such a repository should be maintained by the whole community.
-For individual NSIs this means that they are active participants in the OSS community by participating in events, joining relevant only forums, etc. International Organisations should play an active role in the organisation of the statistical OSS community in their domain of expertise.
+A community-driven approach of sharing knowledge, tackling possible OS building blocks, and the application of OS in statistical production should be preferred to centrally maintained repositories.
+A centrally maintained repository of software tools can quickly become outdated, and collecting and organising information from the community can be an immense effort.
+Therefore, such a repository should be maintained by the community as a whole.
+For individual NSOs this means actively participating in the OSS community by attending events, joining relevant forums, etc. International organisations should play an active role in the organisation of the statistical OSS community in their domains of expertise.